NikhilKrSharma/notes_and_study_material/quickRevision/Regression.md

 - **Assumptions of Linear Regression**
     - **`Linearity`**
-    It states that the dependent variable Y should be linearly related to independent variables.
-This assumption can be checked by plotting a scatter plot between both variables.
+    It states that the independent variable X should be linearly related to the independent variable Y. This assumption can be checked by plotting a scatter plot between both variables.

     - **`Normality`**
     The X and Y variables should be normally distributed.
 Histograms, KDE plots, Q-Q plots can be used to check the Normality assumption.